 About UDI – Edmonton Metro

-The Urban Development Institute – Edmonton Metro is a non-profit, member-driven organization representing leaders in the land development industry in all communities throughout the Edmonton Metropolitan region.
+The Urban Development Institute – Edmonton Metro is a non-profit, member-driven organization representing leaders in the real estate development industry in all communities throughout the Edmonton Metropolitan region.

 Our members are development companies and the professionals involved in our industry, including planners, surveyors, landscape architects, engineers, contractors, finance managers, and others.
 Together with municipalities who regulate and set policy related to land use, we are important city builders.
 We build the communities where people live, the roads they travel, the buildings they work in, and the parks where families gather.